 - Avoid peak use times in well-known canyons if possible.
 This especially applies to Empress Canyon where overcrowding can cause delays and safety problems.

 - Leave details of your group, route and expected return time with a responsible person.

-If you’re keen to get into the nitty gritty of the do’s and don’ts, you can read up on them in the NSW Adventure Activity Standards (AAS) for Canyoning.
+- If you’re keen to get into the nitty gritty of the do’s and don’ts, you can read up on them in the Australian Adventure Activity Standards (AAAS) for Canyoning.
 Just check to see if you (and/or your group) fall under the dependent or independent groups to see if it’s applicable.
 Either way though, it’s all good stuff!